 Prayer to the Blessed Virgin Mary

-merciful Virgin Mother of God, kindest comforter of them that
+most merciful Virgin Mother of God, kindest comforter of them that

-mourn, commend to her Son the soul od this His servant (handmaid),
+mourn, commend to her Son the soul of this His servant (handmaid),

 that through her maternal intercession, he (she) may overcome the dread

 Prayer to St.

 recourse, St. Joseph, Patron of the dying; and to thee, at whose

 blessed death watchfully assisted Jesus and Mary, by both these dearest